 Diwali or the “Festival of Lights” is one of the largest celebrations on the Hindu calendar, but is also celebrated by Jains, Sikhs and some Buddhists.
 Diwali symbolizes the spiritual victory of light over darkness, good over evil and knowledge over ignorance.
 The festival can last up to four or five days and in Houston, there are plenty of ways to celebrate this special holiday.

-Iskcon of Houston will be celebrating Diwali at the temple on Oct.
-27 from 6 p.m. to 9:30 p.m.
+Iskcon of Houston will be celebrating Diwali at the temple on Nov.
+14 from 5:30 p.m. to 7:30 p.m.
 Visit the temple, which is part of the International Society of Krishna Consciousness, for their colorful celebration.
 The presiding deities, Sri Sri Radha Nilamadhava are expertly adorned with flowers in a grand display and the architecture of the temple at Diwali is another site to behold.